mattyMuir10/Atmega328PTicTacToe/README.md

 # Atmega328PTicTacToe
-tic tac toe game using bare metal atmega 328p with solving done by logic gates
+A tic tac toe game done with bare metal atmega328p with logic gates used to solve